 - Andrew Roth, PTA, Staff Physical Therapist Assistant

-I work with our excellent Physical Therapists (PT) to complete the plan of care.
-I do this on “land” through Therapeutic Exercise, Manual Therapy and many different modalities.
-I also treat a variety of patients in the water, using both exercise and Manual Therapy.
-I have also been trained in Bad Ragaz, which is the technique pictured here.
-I love to work in this way and look forward to working with you.
+I work with our excellent Physical Therapists (PT) to complete each patients’ individual plan of care.
+I do this on “land” through a combination of therapeutic exercises, manual therapies, and different modalities.
+I also treat a variety of patients in our Endless Current aquatics system, using both exercise and manual therapy.
+My special training includes a technique called Bad Ragaz, pictured.
+I love this work – helping people reach higher function and a better life!

 - Lisa Rose, BFA, Clinic Coordinator

 I’ve been traveling on a winding road that has taken me from a career in visual arts to teaching young children knitting and crocheting, to graphic design, to my current position as head paperwork tamer.
 My Bachelor of Fine Arts degree is from the School of the Art Institute of Chicago, where I explored everything I could-from photography to bookbinding to welding.
 I am very interested in exercise and healing and love working with this great group of people in a place where that is happening every day.